Quantumgame/quantum-ml/log.md

 - Developed code for general thomas-fermi for N dots.
 The code is under ndot/lib
 - dot_classifier is a module under ndot/lib which classifies the landscape into leads, barriers and dots, not implemented

+## 29th May 2017
+I am working on building a potential landscape classifier using Thomas-Fermi.
+Code under dot_classifier_tf/ Basic algorithm
+- Solve TF for a fixed mu
+- Find the dots by looking by n

+Created module potential.py : will be used to create potential profiles for testing First stage of dot classfier with n < 0 being classified as a barrier seems to be working.
+Though it fails when the Coulomb interation is strong and long-ranged.